 Most likely, yes.
-Safewalk is here to provide a safe means of travel for many people on campus, so we may be transporting more than one person at a time.
+Safewalk provides a safe means of travel for many people on campus, so we may be transporting more than one person at a time.

 Safewalk operates anywhere on the UBC Endowment lands, so we will go as far as Blanca street.
 Please keep in mind, that if you’re calling from further away, your wait time may be a bit longer just to accommodate for the time it takes to walk or drive to you.

-All comments, reviews and inquiries can be sent to the Safewalk Coordinator.
+All comments, reviews and inquiries can be sent directly to the Safewalk Coordinator who will review them.
 We take client comments very seriously and will always try to respond in a timely manner.

 If you are feeling unsafe getting to a party and have no friends to go with you, we’re here for you.
 Please keep in mind though, that our drivers have the right to refuse service to anyone who is intoxicated and cannot consent to receiving a ride.